javascript-2020/stackoverflow/term/readme.md

 for ease of use just download ``` launch.js ``` and run it, it will start a node.js container and connect to it

+first start may take a while if it has to cache modules

 <br>

 download ``` term.js ``` using the download button in the top right